Okay, show of hands.

 Key Features and Specs:

-- They feature a waterproof liner to keep your hands dry.
+- Feature a waterproof liner to keep your hands dry.

 - The price point is excellent.
 They are so cheap I will be buying a pair to throw in my truck for use even when not hunting.